 Free Market Money vs Barter

 In a free market, there will eventually only be one money.
 If there are multiple monies, that is just adding friction, and is moving towards barter.
 Money solves the problem of barter.
-If free market money works, barter will eventually disappear.
-Note that most countries have government money, that is required by law, to use for exchange, write contracts, and pay tax.
-It is not free market money, and that is why many can exist, and also why foreign exchanges are necessary for international trade.
+If free-market money works, barter will eventually disappear.
+Note that most countries have government money, which is required by law, to use for exchange, write contracts, and pay tax.
+It is not free-market money, and that is why many can exist, and also why foreign exchanges are necessary for international trade.

 When storing one’s wealth, an individual has an incentive to store it in the money that is most accepted – not the second most accepted.
 This pressure eventually results in the leading money to absorb all inferior stores of wealth.
 But it takes time.